vikramch/bankdemo/README.md

 # Technical decisions
 - We are not depending on Database to generate unique identifiers for Account and Transaction entities
-- The Maximum Opening Available balance in an Account is ~9223 trillion

 # REST endpoints
 - Account List: GET http://localhost:8080/accounts